 After the post-Gupta period, Saivism continued to flourish.
 Then, in the south, the Chalukyas, the Pallavas, and the Cholas started building many Shiva temples.
 Sudnaramurthy reformed the Saiva tradition, where Kanchi (Kanchipuram) became a prominent center of religious education to which royal families sent their children.

 Between the 6th and 8th century AD, the Nayanars of the South played a great role in spreading awareness of Shiva and Saivism by expressing their intense love and devotion by visiting and singing devotional songs at holy places as poet-saints.
 They also, in a way, limited the growth of Buddhism, Jainism, and Vaishnavism through their musical art.
 Some Saiva literature records the names of 63 Nayanars, a few of which were women.

 Another Sectarian Movement and Growth

-The most esoteric of all schools of Shaivism is Gorakshanatha school.
-It emphasizes on magical religious rituals of tantric nature.
-They are only provided to chosen few and are kept hidden from the general public.
+The most esoteric of all schools of Shaivism is the Gorakshanatha school.
+It emphasizes magical religious rituals of tantric nature.
+They are only provided to the chosen few and are kept hidden from the general public.
 It was brought to prominence by Gorakshanath during the 12th century.
 His followers believe that he might still be alive because he holds supernatural yogic powers, and is only visible to chosen few.
 They even believe that they can attain immortality in this physical body with the practice of hatha yoga and self-control.
 They even use some products to gain supernatural powers.
 As a concept, it follows monism: accepts Shiva as both transcendental and immanent reality.

 Shaivism in the Modern world